Karl Bernhard Lehmann

 Karl Bernhard Lehmann (27 September 1858 - 28 January 1940) was a German hygienist and bacteriologist born in Zurich.
 He was a brother to publisher Julius Friedrich Lehmann (1864-1935).

-Lehmann studied medicine at the University of Munich, where one of his instructors was Max von Pettenkofer (1818-1901).
+Lehmann studied medicine at the Ludwig-Maximilians-Universität München, where one of his instructors was Max von Pettenkofer (1818-1901).
 In 1886, he received his habilitation, and from 1894 to 1932 was a full professor of hygiene at the University of Würzburg (emeritus 1932).

 He is remembered for pioneer toxicological research he performed with Ferdinand Flury (1877-1947), of which the exposure limits of various substances encountered in the workplace were tested and defined.
 Their research formed a basis of what would later be known as MAK values (Maximale Arbeitsplatz-Konzentration) in Germany.

 In the field of microbiology he was co-author with Rudolf Otto Neumann (1868-1952) of Atlas und Grundriss der Bakteriologie und Lehrbuch der speziellen bakteriologischen Diagnostik, a manual/textbook which over several editions described a number of new bacterial species.